Table of Contents

 25. My problem is the opposite.
 My employer says nothing about getting the vaccine, and most of my co-workers have not gotten the vaccine.
 But my boss is still telling me that I have to come in to work.
 Do I have any rights?

 You may.
-You should review our handout Disability Discrimination at Work Now That COVID-19 is Here.
+You should review our handout Disability Discrimination at Work During COVID-19.

 Created: February 4, 2021